What Is PKI (Public Key Infrastructure)? How It Works

 A certificate management system is a very important part of a PKI.
 Lifecycle management encompasses all phases of the certificate lifecycle, which can be broken down into the following phases.

-1. Certificate Enrollment – An entity submits a request for a certificate to the Certificate Authority (CA).
+1. Certificate Enrollment – An entity submits a request for a certificate to the certificate authority.
 An entity can be a person, a device, or even just a few lines of code.

 2. Certificate Issuance – The CA needs to validate the identity of the applicant, which is typically done through credentials or by trusting another CA that has already validated the applicant.

-3. Certificate Validation – Every time the certificate is used to authenticate, the RADIUS server checks with the CA to confirm that the certificate is still valid and hasn’t expired or been revoked.
+3. Certificate Validation – During authentication, the RADIUS server validates the certificate against its trust store and checks revocation status using CRL or OCSP to confirm that the certificate is still valid and hasn’t expired or been revoked.

-4. Certificate Revocation – Certificates contain an expiration date that’s specified when they are first issued, usually for a duration of several years.
+4. Certificate Revocation – Certificates contain an expiration date that’s specified when they are first issued.
 When that date is reached, the certificate will automatically be considered invalid for any authentication attempt.

-Effectively managing certificates can be simple if you have a proper automation tool, well secured certificate database, and methods of synchronization between your certificate database and your Identity Providers.
-A common way organizations automate certificate management is using the Intune CA Partner API.
-It’s implemented with SecureW2’s PKI, so all devices are scanned every 10 minutes.
+Effectively managing certificates can be simple if you have a proper automation tool, a well-secured certificate database, and methods of synchronization between your certificate database and your Identity Providers.
+A common way organizations automate certificate management is using the Intune CA Partner API, which is implemented with the SecureW2 PKI.

 Certificate Policies

-This enables organizations to create really cool, automated certificate policies.
-One example is to revoke certificates when Intune says a device is not compliant or issue a certificate that is given lower levels of authorization.
+This enables organizations to create automated certificate policies.
+For example, a policy could revoke certificates when Intune says a device is not compliant or issue a certificate that is given lower levels of authorization.

 Certificate Policies in general should be aligned closely with existing policies in your Identity Provider or MDM.
 This is what makes APIs like the Intune CA Partner API so great, because it’s just an extension of all the policies that exist in Intune.